rajnandan1/rajnandan/docs/md/games.md

 ## Second console

-The first console my family got me was when I got first rank in my class, I was in 5th standard.
-It was a 8-bit console.
-It had 9999 games in 1.
-I have fold memories of playing
+The second console I got was a rip off of Playstation 1 that had those cassettes 9999 in 1.
+It was plugged into a TV.

 - Contra
 - Mario
 - Duck Hunt